bahlolab/superSTR/docs/POSTPROC.md

 ## Input

-The post-processing step requires one of two inputs; either a manifest file that contains label and path information, or a directory path.
+The post-processing step requires superSTR per-sample files, and one of two input structures; either a manifest file that contains label and path information, or a directory path.

 **Manifest file**